Joshua-Zou/node-deployment-server/README.md

 `NodeJS Image`: String - A valid, public NodeJS base image from the [Docker Registry](https://hub.docker.com/_/node)  \
 `Start Command`: String - the NPM command that gets run when deployment boots.   \
 *Requires re-deploy to apply changes*

+## Update Guide
+Updating to a newer version of NDS is simple!
+Simply follow the below steps:

+ 1. Download the latest version of NDS [here](https://github.com/Joshua-Zou/node-deployment-server/releases)
+ 2. Extract the folder. **Important**: If you are extracting to the same parent directory as your current installation, make sure that the new folder is a different name, otherwise you will overwrite your deployments.
+ 3. Copy your `nds_config.json` file from your old version and replace the `nds_config.json` in the new version
+ 4. Copy the entire `deployments` folder from your old version and replace the `deployments` folder in the new version
+ 5. Navigate to the new server in your terminal and run `npm install`
+ 6. Then, run `npm start` to start the server.
+If it runs fine, congrats!
+You successfully updated your server.
+However, if it throws and error saying that `nds_config` is outdated, continue to step 7
+ 7. To update `nds_config.json` to the latest config version, simply run `npm run update-config`.
+Once this finishes running, start the server again and everything should work!